-By day I work for changegoat, a creative consultancy that advises high-impact businesses, nonprofits, and thought leaders in brand development, content strategy, and organizational leadership.
-Previously, I worked in communications and media relations for World Vision.
-As a journalist, I have written for Christianity Today, Reject Apathy, Comment, PRISM, and others.
+Previously, I worked for a creative agency called Changegoat and in communications and media relations for World Vision.
+As a journalist, I have written for Christianity Today, RELEVANT, Comment, PRISM, Fieldnotes, and others.

 To get a feel for what my blog is all about, take a look this sampling of some popular posts.